harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

 Once the inventory object is created, the `local cluster controller`, will add the inventory to the `local` cluster object in the `harvester-system` namespace.

-The `cluster event controller` will now regularly reconcile inventory objects and query underlying hardware for hardware details and events, and trigger updates to the Harvester nodes.
+The `cluster event controller` will now regularly reconcile inventory objects, query underlying hardware for hardware details and events, and trigger updates to the Harvester nodes.

-The `inventory controller`, will also watch nodes for power action requests via updates to the powerActionStatus in the status resource for inventory object.
+The `inventory controller` will also watch nodes for power action requests via updates to the `powerActionStatus` in the status resource for the inventory object.

-Once a power action is complete the associated powerStatus field LastPowerAction status will be updated with the associated status.
+Once a power action is complete, the associated `powerStatus` field, `LastPowerAction`, will be updated with the associated status.

 ### Test plan

-* Enable Seeder addon integration
+* Enable Seeder addon integration.
-* Define valid inventory and secrets for node
+* Define valid inventory and secrets for node.
 * Wait for additional node labels to be propagated on the node.
 * Wait for additional hardware events to be generated for the node.
 * Perform node power actions via Harvester UI.